How to Protect Intellectual Property: 6+ Tips for Businesses

 3) Register Business, Product and/or Domain Names

-Register the name of your business, as well as your domain and product names, to further protect your intellectual property.
-Even if you’re in the planning stages of starting a business, all those elements are part of your brand so they must be established to further help ensure you retain exclusive rights to the namesake.
+First, choose a name for your business.
+Then, register it along with your domain and product names to further protect your intellectual property.
+Even if youโre in the planning stages of starting a business, all those elements are part of your brand so they must be established to further help ensure you retain exclusive rights to the namesake.

 4) Document Your Intellectual Property in Detail